aroberge/easygui_qt/CONTRIBUTING.rst

 Pull Request Guidelines
 -----------------------

-IMPORTANT: I actually
+IMPORTANT: I actually have
- never did use git for a pull request; in all previous projects, I always did a diff of the proposed code (usually submitted as a patch or comparing actual submitted files using a diff program.)
+never used git for a pull request; in all previous projects, I always did a diff of the proposed code (usually submitted as a patch or comparing actual submitted files using a diff program) and carefully reviewed suggested changes before incorporating them "by hand".

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
-Or possibly some working demos as this might be more useful given the visual nature of this project.
+1. The pull request should include tests - or possibly some working demos as this might be more useful given the visual nature of this project.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the